Get alerts of updates about «Main points»

 The term “premature mortality” here means death before the age of 70.
 The NCDs included in these statistics are: heart attacks, strokes and other cardiovascular diseases, cancer, diabetes and chronic obstructive pulmonary disease (COPD).

-In May 2012, the World Health Organization (WHO) adopted a resolution to reduce premature mortality from NCDs by 25 per cent between 2010 and 2025.
-This was later adjusted to a 33 per cent reduction by 2030 and is included in the United Nations' goals for sustainable development.
+In 2012, the World Health Organization (WHO) adopted a resolution to reduce premature mortality from NCDs by 25 per cent between 2010 and 2025.
+This was later adjusted to a 33 per cent reduction during 2015-2030 and is included in the United Nations' goals for sustainable development.
 There are eight additional targets, see below.
 The nine targets are often described as the “NCD targets.”

 Norway: positive trends for seven out of nine targets